supermarsx/autogithubpullmerge/README.md

 - Linux, macOS and Windows install/build scripts
 - Placeholder TUI application in C++20
 - Unit tests using Catch2
+- Logging powered by spdlog with configurable level and output file

 ## Building (Linux)
 ```bash